 Aside from her career as a Baroque and contemporary music soloist, Christine is also very active in ensemble playing.
 In 2015, Christine won the Nancy Nutell Early Music Prize with her Baroque chamber music ensemble.
 In 2016, she performed renaissance consort music with her recorder consort on BBC radio 3, the Buckingham Palace, and the Somerset house.
 Since 2018, Christine plays frequently with the New-York-based interdisciplinary art company,The Moving Orchestra, where she performs collaboratively with jazz and classical musicians as well as contemporary dancers and movement artists.

 Christine started her professional recorder education in 2009 in the Wells Cathedral School with Katriina Boosey.
 From 2013 to 2018, Christine studied the recorder with Pamela Thorby and Anna Stegmann at the Royal Academy of Music, London, with 2016-17 abroad in the Sibelius Academy, Helsinki.
-Christine has just completed her MA in music and music education from the Teachers College, Columbia University, where she studied the recorder with Nina stern, and taught recorder lessons as a graduate instructor.
+Christine completed her MA in music and music education from the Teachers College, Columbia University in 2022, where she studied the recorder with Nina stern, and taught recorder lessons as a graduate instructor.
 Christine has participated in master classes by renounced recorder players over the world such as Dorothee Obelinger, Saskia Coolen, and Han Tol, and enjoys obtaining inspirations from different cultures and musical languages.

 Not only is Christine a passionate recorder player, she is also an active yoga practitioner and certified yoga teacher.
 Christine too loves drawing, writing, and exploring the world through the lense of art.
 Her wide interests cultivated an unique artistry in her and coninued to shape her musicianship with autenticity.